Rabbit-Technologies-Inc/foodeasy-backend-py/PHONE_AUTH_INTEGRATION.md

 ### Token Expiration

 Firebase ID tokens expire after 1 hour.

+**Handling Expired Tokens:**
-If you get 401 error from backend, user needs to login again.
+- If you get 401 error from backend, refresh the token: `await user.getIdToken(true)`
+- Update stored token and retry the request
+- If refresh fails, redirect user to login screen

 ### Storage

-Store only `user_id` locally (in AsyncStorage).
+Store these in AsyncStorage:
+- `user_id` - User identifier from backend
+- `firebase_id_token` - Firebase ID token (used as Bearer token for API calls)

+**Important:** You DO need to store the Firebase ID token because it's used as the Bearer token for all authenticated API calls.
+Just remember to refresh it when it expires.

 Don't store:
-- Firebase ID token (it expires)
-- OTP code
+- OTP code (never store this)
 - Phone number (optional, for UX only)

 ### Security